Vitamin K and Heart DiseaseFebruary 12, 2009 Written by JP [Font too small?]

 Since the Rotterdam study was mentioned, I want to briefly summarize the results of that research.
 In the Rotterdam study, nearly 5,000 men and women were analyzed.
 Analysis of 10 years of data found that those who consumed the highest quantity of vitamin K2 had approximately half the amount of calcium in their arteries and were also about 50% less likely to die from CHD.
 These results were based on those who consumed the greatest amount of vitamin K2 (about 45 mcg per day) compared to those whose intake was the lowest (roughly 12 mcg per day).
 Another similar finding in this study was that vitamin K1 did not appear to impart any significant heart protection.

 So how is it that a relatively obscure vitamin does so much good for our cardiovascular system?
 The answer may be found in a vitamin K-dependent protein called “matrix Gla-protein (MGP)”.
 MGP is known to prevent the build up on calcium in arteries.
 But as my description implies, it doesn’t work without the presence of adequate vitamin K.

 An important factor to remember about the Rotterdam study is that it involved both men and women.
 We cannot simply assume that what works for women will work equally well for men.
 There are too many examples that exhibit the folly in that kind of generalization.

-Warning: People taking certain “blood thinning” medications should consult with their doctors prior to increasing vitamin K consumption through diet or supplementation.
+Caution: People taking certain “blood thinning” medications should consult with their doctors prior to increasing vitamin K consumption through diet or supplementation.